Ryguy57/CryptoClustering/README.md

 What is the impact of using fewer features to cluster the data using K-Means?
 The following observations are made for the PCA Clusters:
-- Orange and blue clusters shows an increased overlap in the PCA Clusters.
+- Orange and blue clusters show an increased overlap in the PCA Clusters.
 - Increased overlap suggests a more spread out distribution.
 - Using reduced features causes a loss of information which affects cluster accuracy and outlier positioning.
 ![Scatter Plots](images/ClustersOD.png)